 Rilke said, “Life is always right.”
 Whatever I think about that saying, this is the life I have, and I can’t have another life.
 And really, fundamentally I don’t want another one, because this one is so rich and compelling, no matter what’s going down right now.

 Green Glade of Meditation: Our culture needs to renew its dreams.
 We are still held by vastness, and it is good when the bottom falls out: our job is to work in harmony with the universe.
 Take the role of host for everything that appears.
 Allow “not knowing.”
 If you know who you are, you can not take a step!
 Nothing before us, and only a wake behind.
 The empathic nature of emptiness, blessings of the goddess.
 PZI Zen Online, as recorded July 26th, 2020.

-PZI Zen Online Audio: Blue Dragon’s Cave, evening talk & closing of sesshin.
-The grand beast of sesshin!
+Summer Sesshin: Into the Blue Dragon’s Cave – evening talk & closing of sesshin, the grand beast of sesshin!
 Old Dragon & Tygher teachers meeting new teachers.
 A text on powers of dragons.
 Machado poem, “Only a wake behind us.”
 Intimacy of Mazu’s dharma, “How are you?”
 Sesshin is a work of art like a rakusu.
 We are always temporarily assembling ourselves.
 All faults included in the cave.
 Mazu—as practice deepens make yourself a raft to transport others.
 Carrying the Dao is what you are!
 Michael Wilding sax, Jordan McConnell guitar, Amy Fletcher cantor, Jan Brogan HOP.

 Class 6 Curriculum Notes: Vast Emptiness – Call & Response Koans.
 Please do not share, this is core curriculum.
 July 25 2020.